LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module6/materials/problem-set/pset6-alt/README.md

 ok
 ```

 Hey, that sounds pretty ok!
-And indeed, if you go over to the `#pset6-graffitiwall` channel, you should now see a message there!
+And indeed, if you go over to the `#pset-graffitiwall` channel, you should now see a message there!

 <img src="screenshots/curlresult.png"/>